uhm-coe/authorizer/readme.txt

 * [Full changelog available here](https://github.com/uhm-coe/authorizer/blob/master/CHANGELOG.md)

 == Upgrade Notice ==

+= 3.15.2 =
+* This version includes security fixes (authenticated privilege escalation affecting some specific OAuth2 configurations).
+* Administrators, please verify you are listed in the Authorizer Approved list (prior versions allowed all successful administrator logins to succeed, even if they were not listed in the Authorizer Approved list).

 = 3.15.1 =
 * OAuth2 users: confirm that OAuth2 logins continue to function.
 If not, edit the value in "Attribute containing email" in Authorizer Settings for the generic OAuth2 provider (GitHub/Azure providers are unaffected).
 Authorizer now only trusts email addresses appearing in that attribute.